Yin Shun: Searching for the Dharma

-By contrast, Yinshun 印順 (1906–2005), Tiaxu's disciple, took a different direction from that of his teacher.
-He claims that Mahayana Buddhism can be divided into three systems.
-They are: School of śūnyatā and name only (xingkong 性空唯名系, Madhyamaka), School of illusion and Vijñapti-mātra (weishi 虛妄唯識系, Vijñapti-mātra) and School of genuine and permanent mind (zhenchang 真常唯心系, Tathāgata-garbha).

-For him, early Mahayana Buddhism is characterized by Nāgārjuna's 龍樹 prajñapāramitā thought.
-Mahayana Buddhism, in its middle stage, is characterized by Vijñapti-mātra which was upheld by Asanga and Vasubandhu.
-Later Mahayana Buddhism is mainly characterized by Tathāgata-garbha thought 如來藏思想.
-Therefore, it is clear that Yinshun distanced himself from his teacher's position.

 Achievements

 In March 2004, he was awarded the Order of Propitious Clouds Second Class, for his contributions to the revitalization of Buddhism in Taiwan.

 Encounter with Master Cheng Yen

 In February 1963, a thirty-two-day novitiate for Buddhist monks and nuns was held in Taipei.
 Monks and nuns came from all over Taiwan to register.
 All were accepted except a young female devotee from Hualien, a county in eastern Taiwan.

 Master Yin Shun recalled the day he first met Master Cheng Yen:

 ¹At the time, Yin Shun only had three disciples.
 All three now are teaching the Buddha Dharma in the United States.

 Master Yin Shun then said to her, "Our karmic relationship is very special.
 As a nun, you must always be committed to Buddhism and to all living beings."

 Since the registration for the novitiate was about to end within the hour, the venerable master quickly gave the young disciple her Buddhist name, Cheng Yen, and told her to get going and begin the novitiate promptly.
-At that moment, the conditions for the creation of the Tzu-Chi Foundation began.
+At that moment, the conditions for the creation of the Tzu Chi Foundation began.

 In the summer of 1979, Master Yin Shun came to Hualien.
 Living in this beautiful but undeveloped part of the island, Cheng Yen told Master Yin Shun about her aspiration to build a high-quality hospital for the people living in eastern Taiwan, where there were few medical facilities.

 As he listened to her, he could foresee the daunting challenges lying ahead.
 Like a father sharing his life experiences with his daughter, he said, "Just like the time you told me you intended to begin charity work, I reminded you to think whether you would have the strength and the money when more people came to you for help.
 The task can only be realized with unwavering commitment."

 Seeing his disciple's resolution, Master Yin Shun's mind was put at ease.
 With this talk, the hospital construction project began.
 Although Cheng Yen would soon face many insurmountable difficulties and challenges, Master Yin Shun's support gave Cheng Yen the strength to go on.
 He transferred virtually all the monetary offerings made to him by his followers to the hospital construction.
 The sum accumulated throughout the years was truly sizable.